jlehtine/c-pluff/examples/cpfile/README.txt

 Before building/installing this example, you must build/install the C-Pluff framework implementation.
 This is done automatically if you run "make examples" or "make examples-install" in the top level build directory.

+This example uses the generic plug-in loader, cpluff-loader, as the main program.
+The executable cpfile installed into the bin directory is just a shell script invoking the cpluff-loader.